MrStLouis/laserfiche.github.io/src/docs/api/odata-api-reference/index.md

 In order to authenticate, follow the instructions in [Authenticate to the Swagger playground](./../authentication/guide_authenticating-to-the-swagger-playground/) or [Autenticate to the Laserfiche API](./../authentication/guide_authenticate-to-the-laserfiche-api/).
 The table API supports both Bearer access token authentication and Basic username/password authentication for use with applications like Excel and Power BI.
 Those details can be found in the links above.

-Note that there are some security considerations to keep in mind when using the table API which are noted below.
+There are some security considerations to keep in mind when using the table API which are noted below.

 ## Security